Hemanth1818/readme/README.md

 ```bash
 pip install python-dotenv
 ```
-Load the environment variables in your app.py or other Python files where you need the keys:
+Load the environment variables (Testing) in your app.py or other Python files where you need the keys:
 ```bash
 # Import the required libraries
 from dotenv import load_dotenv